 In some cases, you may need to kick some friends out of your social circle or hold them at arm's length.
 However, hopefully, that isn't often a necessary step for you to get where you want to go.
 For me, I had to be consistent in how I refused but I also had to set up some boundaries.

 I actually had to have a "sit down" with my mother.
 The analogy that finally got through to her was that of being an alcoholic.
 I told her, "If I were an alcoholic, would you be pushing a beer at me and telling me that having a 6 pack would be ok?"

 For this reason, when making a lifestyle change you may need to get those around you on board with it.
-They need to understand it's importance and how they can help, or at least not deter you in meeting your goal.
-Otherwise, your battle will be sabotaged frequently and your chance at success will be drastically cut.
+They need to understand it's importance and how they can help, or at least not deter you from meeting your goal.
+Otherwise, your battle will be sabotaged frequently and your chance of success will be drastically cut.

 In the absence of such a partnership, participating in other groups that support your efforts could be useful as well.
 Weight loss support groups are just one example but online groups and forums which focus on the appropriate topics might even prove beneficial as well.